-The American Association for Long-Term Care insurance (LTC insurance) just released information on 2016 claims on LTC insurance.
+The American Association for Long Term Care insurance (LTCi) just released information on 2016 claims on LTCi.
 More than half of all claims were for care at home, and 56% of claims ended at home.

 This means that more than half of all LTC received and paid for by LTC insurance were for care in our homes.
 “People want to be in their home with family and loved ones, and having some long-term-care insurance in place can help pay for the cost of home care services,” said Jesse Slome, the group’s director.

 For most people the burden on family is simply too great to make receiving care at home provided by family work.
 Children and grandchildren need income to maintain their homes and support their families.
 Caregiving can be a 24 hour job, and even when it is part time, it is constant part time when care is required.
 That said, a large amount of care provided for loved ones is born by families, and at a great emotional, physical and financial burden.